DIY Sheet Music covered Suitcase

 Ever luck up upon a great deal – but it’s just not completely your style?
 Happens to me all the time!
 I found this suitcase at an antiques shop, at a steal for only $15.
 Only problem?
 A rough looking exterior of some scuffed up roses.
 But I knew that the sweet little suitcase could be a beauty with just a little imagination!
 Living south of Nashville, I know that everybody LOVES music related stuff.
 Sheet music is the key to selling anything in my neck of the woods.
 So that’s what this pretty little case needed.

-I started with the case and some sheet music (I found mine at a local thrift shop for only 10 cents!!! – but you can always print off your own with the graphic found HERE.)
+I started with the Suitcase and some sheet music (I found mine at a local thrift shop for only 10 cents!!! – but you can always print off your own with the Printable Sheet Music Graphic found HERE or HERE.)
 You will also need:

 Step 1: Let’s get started!
 First I trimmed up the flaky parts of the previous paper job with my exacto knife.
 I used it to lift up the bits that were peeling up, and cut around the edges cleanly.

 Step 3: I used the Brayer to get the pages as smooth as possible, although the rough paper underneath did leave a little texture (and it looks pretty fab!)

 Step 4: I love using the Antique Mod Podge, because it gives it an aged appearance.
 The more coats you use, the better it looks!

 Step 5: Around the corners, I used my nail as a guide to put a crease in the paper to get the curves just right.